World War One (primary sources)

 Introduction

-People who lived during World War One and soon after left behind lots of diaries, photos, letters, manuscripts and other such documents that recorded events, people and places of that time.
+People who lived during World War One and soon after left behind lots of diaries, photos, letters, manuscripts, and other such documents that recorded events, people and places of that time.
 These first-hand accounts are called primary sources.
-They can also include media like film footage and audio recording, and objects or artefacts (eg painting, tools, or clothing).
+They can also include media like film footage, audio recordings and newspapers, and objects or artefacts (eg paintings, tools, or clothing).

 World War One keywords